cdignam8304/euronext-stocks/README.md

 # euronext-stocks
-Pulling stocks from Yahoo Finance for Euronext stocks
+Pulling data from Yahoo Finance for Euronext stocks